Raghav-P-max/raghavs-portfolio-website/website-README.md

 Click here to see output for '/form' extension : http://127.0.0.1:5000/form Click here to see output for '/raghav' extension : http://127.0.0.1:5000/raghav

+## IMPORTANT POINT

+Make sure that all the html pages i.e. index.html, about.html, form.html are kept in a folder called 'templates' which should be in the same directory where the main Python code is stored.
+Example: If python file is stored in a path called "Path".
+Then, we should create a folder called 'templates' inside "Path", and store all the html files inside the 'templates' folder.